 Welcome to CHI

-CHI (Classroom in the Heart of Industry) is employment and education training for 16-19 year olds.
+CHI (Classroom in the Heart of Industry) is an employment and education training programme for 16-19-year olds.

 If I won the lottery I would still come here!

 I am feeling fantastic and proud of myself.

 This course really makes you think about what you could do with your life.